fluencelabs/cli/docs/configs/fluence.md

 ## dependencies

-A map of the exact dependency versions.
-Acts like a lock file
+A map of dependency versions

 `dependencies`